RustaceansKenya/driver-development-book/driver_book/src/bare_metal/linking/linking.md

 ### Note-worthy docs
-1. Start with this 3-minute video demonstrating the role of the linker from a high level.
+1. Start with this [3-minute video][linker-video] demonstrating the role of the linker from a high level.
 2. Then move to this [doc][gentle-first-docs].
 It is gentle, covers the basics and its short.
 3. And finally finish it with this [more detailed docs][more-detailed-second-docs].
 The two most important pages there are on [memory description][memory-description] and [memory abstraction][memory-abstraction].